Category: Open Source

 This means you need advanced programming skills to use it fully.
 Right now I also believe it means you need to find bugs in it yourself too.
 Surely there are some still and the more I use it the more I find.
 And I’d expect it to have none OFC, sadly that’s not possible.

 There is documentation for it, but I can’t say it is covering all topics you might need.
 Some features I needed later had solutions that needed to be found in older forum topics.
-This wasn’t easy since they’re old and I don’t know if it’s still valid and there is also plenty of unneeded text in posts.
+This wasn’t easy since they’re old and I don’t know if it’s still valid and there are also plenty of unneeded texts in posts.

 And support?
-Yeah it’s nice and great when it happens but otherwise you’re left alone with it.
+Yeah it’s nice and great when it happens but otherwise you’re left alone with it (even for months).

 I also can’t say it’s popular.
-Seems it was much more earlier around 2010 and also the Ogre 1.x version is still more popular.
+Seems it was much more earlier around 2016 or so and the Ogre 1.x version is still more popular also supports more hardware.

-Good things last, it surely has many features, modern ones too like few types of GI, HLMS shaders, etc. It is low level, meaning it can give you more control and optimization.
-But I don’t have any comparison here, I haven’t used any other just older Ogre.
+Good things last, it has few features, modern ones too like few types of GI (yet it doesn’t support terrain so its useless), HLMS shaders, etc. It is low level, meaning it can give you more control and optimization.
+This also means much more work and coding, not just setting checkboxes etc. I don’t have any practical comparison here, I haven’t used any other just older Ogre.
+Not counting that commercial fail of an engine UE5.

 Surely there are others, eg. bgfx.
+There is a good website about engines here.

 ✅Why I use it

-The biggest reason is really simple.
-I made SR in Ogre so moving to Ogre-Next sounded like least effort.
-Surely old Ogre changed and I got myself stuck to shiny material generator which again scrawl wrote back in 2013 or so.
+The main reason was really simple.
+I/we made SR in Ogre so moving to Ogre-Next sounded like least effort.
+Surely old Ogre changed and I got myself stuck to shiny material generator which scrawl wrote back in 2013 or so.
 Meanwhile RTSS shaders got better in Ogre, and lately even got auto instancing.

 I decided to skip all that and make a bigger step, biggest possible for better hardware and that was using latest Ogre-Next.
 Even with few things or components missing.
 It also featured auto instancing by itself which I liked most, secondly the new terrain has less batches too (more performance).